Katherine Call Simonds

 Katherine Call Simonds (née, Call; December 12, 1865 – January 28, 1946) was an American musician, dramatic soprano, composer, songwriter, and social reformer.
 She gave entire concert programs of her own songs, conducted many choruses and did much general musical work.
 She was widely known by the songs she wrote and the unusual concerts she gave, her programs consisting entirely of works written by her, both words and music.

-She served as President of the Franklin and Merrimack County Woman's Christian Temperance Union (W. C. T. U.); State Director of Union Music; President of the Franklin Equal Suffrage League; Vice-President of the Golden Rule Farm Homes Association, an Institution for boys.
+She served as President of the Franklin and Merrimack County Woman's Christian Temperance Union (WCTU); State Director of Union Music; President of the Franklin Equal Suffrage League; Vice-President of the Golden Rule Farm Homes Association, an Institution for boys.
 She was a soprano and chorister of the quartette choir of the Christian Church of Franklin and a Member of the Hill Christian Church.

 Early life and education

 Katherine (sometimes spelled "Catherine") Lillian Call was born in Franklin, New Hampshire, December 12, 1865.
 She was the daughter of Joseph L. and Martha Ann (Severance) Call.

 Simonds received her education in the public schools of Franklin.
 She studied voice culture with Gertrude Franklin Salisbury and Clara Munger of Boston.